vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 doing tax work in the morning and a planned trip in the afternoon for which timing considerations meant I didn't have a lot of time to exercise.

+## 2025-04-09: skipping jogging due to heat and to avoid delaying my day too much

+On Wednesday 2025-04-09, as it was already quite warm, and it was already around 12:30 PM by the time I was ready to go jogging, I decided to skip jogging.
+However, I did finish all the other morning exercises (hand gripper, breath holds, standing-on-one-leg-with-eyes-closed, and standing-on-toes-with-eyes-closed).
+Strength exercises were anyway to be skipped on this day.